delankallen/markov_music_gen/README.md

 # Generate music with Markov Chains

 Use the supplied midi music or supply your own and generate new music using markov chains.
+You can clone and run it yourself or check it out running on my website, [oarfish.dev](http://oarfish.dev)

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Run this first to install all the packages.

 ### `npm start`